imor/polyglot/README.md

 Polyglot
 ========

-Polyglot is a node module using which a chess opening book in polyglot format can be queried for the existence of a move.
+Polyglot is a node module to search moves in polyglot format opening books.

 ## Installation
 Make sure you have [node.js](http://nodejs.org/) installed.
 Then do:

-    $ npm install uci
+    $ npm install polyglot

 ## Example
 Coming soon.